Ireland’s involvement in the International Technology Collaboration Programme on Ocean Energy Systems.

 Ireland is involved with Task 4 of the Ocean Energy Systems Energy Technology Collaboration Programme to look at the environmental effects of energy development on the marine environment.
 This programme is an intergovernmental collaboration between countries which operate under a framework established by the International Energy Agency (IEA) in Paris.

 In response to increased activity in the development of ocean, wave and tidal current energy in the late nineties, and the need for technology cooperation between countries, the IEA launched the Ocean Energy Systems Energy Technology Collaboration Programme in 2001.

 The collaboration brings together countries to advance research, development and demonstration of conversion technologies to harness energy from all forms of ocean renewable resources, such as tides, waves, currents, temperature gradient, etc.

 Ireland has worked with Ocean Energy Systems since 2009.
 We have contributed information and metadata on Irish ocean energy projects including research and development projects that explore the environmental impacts on the marine environment.

 Development in Ireland

-Within the Ocean Energy Systems TCP, work is organised in a number of projects or 'Tasks'.
-Since Ireland joined the programme, we have become involved with ‘Ocean Energy Systems: Task 4’, among others.
-Task 4 looks at assessing the environmental effects and monitoring efforts for ocean wave, tidal and current energy systems.
+Since Ireland joined the programme, we have become involved with ‘Ocean Energy Systems: Task 4’.
+Task 4 includes an assessment of the environmental effects and monitoring efforts for ocean wave, tidal and current energy systems.